 In the high-concept premise, a man falls for a woman with short-term memory loss.
 Every day, he has to try to make her fall in love with him all over again.

 This excellent time loop setup builds upon the classic comedy Groundhog Day and the stars of the film are at their very best.
-Instead of a true time warp, however, Barrymore's character suffers from a fictional "Goldfield Syndrome," which resets her memory on a daily basis.
+Instead of a time warp, however, Barrymore's character suffers from a fictional "Goldfield Syndrome," which resets her memory daily.

 Sandler, who honed his comedic chops on the long-running Saturday Night Live is at his best playing the foil to Drew Barrymore’s amnesiac love interest.